opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. note:: By default the header contains the Project and Scene names and the number of frames the scene consists of; this information cannot be edited, as they are retrieved automatically from the scene file.

-.. note:: The ``xsheet_html.xml``  file has to be well-formed, and so it can not contain an opening tag without its related closing tag, otherwise Toonz will not run.
+.. note:: The ``xsheet_html.xml``  file has to be well-formed, and so it can not contain an opening tag without its related closing tag, otherwise OpenToonz will not run.
 If you decide to edit the ``xsheet_html.xml``  file, make a backup copy first in case you need to revert the file to the original version.

 .. tip:: **To edit the xsheet_html.xml file:**

-    Open the ``xsheet_html.xml``  file available in the folder ``Toonz 7.0 stuff\profiles\layouts\Toonz`` with a text editor application (e.g. Notepad or TextEdit).
+    Open the ``xsheet_html.xml``  file available in the folder ``OpenToonz 1.x stuff\profiles\layouts\settings`` with a text editor application (e.g. Notepad or TextEdit).

 .. tip:: **To change the size of the table used for splitting the xsheet in sections:**